 Hello again, and welcome back to the advice column!

-For today’s edition of Dear Dating Bitch, I am answering a reader’s question about what to do when you’re forced to see your Ex on a daily basis.
+For today’s edition of Dear Dating Bitch, I am answering a reader’s question about what to do when you’re forced to see your Ex on a daily basis – when employing the oft-cited No Contact rule isn’t exactly possible.
 I get a variation of this same question fairly often, so hopefully this post will be helpful to a number of other readers as well.

 (*Note: original question edited for length/clarity)

 Q: My ex-boyfriend, Jake, and I go to the same school and I have to see him every day.
 I still miss him terribly.
 Since the breakup, he’s texted me a few times saying that he misses me and still has feelings for me.
 I respond, but I try to stay friendly and neutral and not get too emotional.

 The last time we talked, though, he told me that he has feelings for one of my best friends, Jenny.
 He actually said that he likes her more than me in “that way.”
 Obviously, this hurt me a lot and I haven’t been able to stop thinking about the two of them getting together.
 On top of that, I can’t avoid him because I see him daily at school.
 How do I get over someone I have to see all the time?

 I can’t tell exactly how old you are, but if you’re in high school still, that could explain why this feels so painful for you.
 You can rest assured then that as you get older, breakups won’t cause quite as much emotional turmoil.

 Regardless, there’s no easy way to get over someone that you have feelings for.
 Breakups are always traumatic, no matter what the circumstances are.
 I can’t give you a “quick fix,” but here are some of my suggestions that may help you get through this a little sooner:

 1. Limit Your Communication with Modified No Contact